Vector35/binaryninja-api/docs/getting-started.md

 Note
 !!!
 Tip "Note"
     The current script console only supports Python at the moment, but it's fully extensible for other programming languages for advanced users who with to implement their own bindings.

+## Using Plugins

+Plugins can be installed by one of two methods.
+First, they can be manually installed by adding the plugin (either a `.py` file or a folder implementing a python module with a `__init__.py` file) to the appropriate path:

+- OS X: `~/Library/Application Support/Binary Ninja/plugins/`
+- Linux: `~/.binaryninja/plugins/`
+- Windows: `%APPDATA%\Binary Ninja\plugins`

+Alternatively, plugins can be installed with the new [pluginmanager](https://api.binary.ninja/binaryninja.pluginmanager-module.html) API.

 ## Preferences/Updates